 Christopher A. Choquette-Choo

 I am a Research Scientist in Google Deepmind, on the DeepMind Privacy and Security team working on fundamental and applied research.
-My work has directly enabled several SOTA LLMs to be released, including Gemini (+1.5 Pro), Gemma, PaLM 2, and GBoard.
+I lead privacy evals, among other contributions, for our frontier model efforts, including Gemini (+1.5 Pro/Flash), Gemma (+CodeGemma), PaLM 2, and GBoard.
+My work has ensured we meet compliance, enabling model releases.

 Previously, I was an AI Resident at Google and a researcher in the CleverHans Lab at the Vector Institute.
 I graduated from the University of Toronto, where I had a full scholarship.